 Process of Online Counselling/Coaching via Zoom:

 Your initial online consultation is an opportunity for us both to get to know each other and decide if we are a good fit to work together.
-It also is a time for me to gather some basic information about you, what brings you to counselling/coaching at this time and how we might work together.
+It also is a time for me to gather some basic information about you, what brings you to therapy at this time and how we might work together.
 I'll also ask some specific questions about your experience of online work.

 During your consultation we will agree together how many sessions you would like, when you would like to meet online.